Understanding the different types of love.

 From the Original Greek word: ἀγάπη (agápē)

-Agape means unconditional love, selfless, and frequently sacrificial love.
+Agape means unconditional, selfless, and frequently sacrificial love.

-In other words, it’s the love that doesn’t expect anything in return, but at the same time, it’s willing to do anything.
+In other words, it’s the type that doesn’t expect anything in return.
+But at the same time, it’s willing to do anything for the object of its affection.

-As a result, it can be a spiritual type of love to a great extent.
-Perhaps an empathic love.
+As a result, it can be of a spiritual nature to a great extent.
+Perhaps an empathic one.
 Accordingly, it implies acceptance, forgiveness, and trust.

-Since it’s selfless, unconditional love, you can say it is the one you can feel for strangers or humankind.
+Since it’s selfless and unconditional, you can say it is the one you can feel for strangers or humankind.

-To sum up, it can be the love of the Heroes.
+To sum up, it can be what Heroes feel.
 A hero can sacrifice himself for people he will never meet.
-An excellent example of this type of love is Jesus Christ, who sacrificed himself for humanity.
+An excellent example of this is Jesus Christ, who sacrificed himself for humanity.

 Storge: